victorcynzo/cor/README.md

 - **`video_heatmap-pure.jpg`** - Pure heatmap visualization showing gaze intensity
 - **`video_heatmap-overlay.jpg`** - Heatmap overlaid on the 10th frame of the video

-**✨ v1.0.1 Improvements**: Heatmap images now match input video dimensions exactly with no titles, legends, or scaling artifacts - perfect for professional analysis and further processing.
+**✨ v1.0.1 Improvements**: Heatmap images now match input video dimensions exactly with no titles, legends, or scaling artifacts - perfect for professional analysis, research publications, and further processing.
+Clean, minimal output suitable for academic and commercial use.

 When you run `cor.run("video.mp4", "--visualize")`, it additionally creates: